jcklerk/jcklerk/README.md

 ### Welcome to my GitHub account.

-I'm Justin Klerk, a Software Developter student at Landstede MBO Hardewijk.
+I'm Justin Klerk, a Software Developter student at Windesheim HBO ICT Zwolle and previously student at Landstede MBO Hardewijk.

 Cutently working on a lot of private projects on this account and for some organizations.